Public Image Committee

 - Hashtags never really took off on Facebook.
 If you decide to use them, use just one or two at most.

 - Consider using the profile picture and cover photo for your club’s page to share some images that are specific to your club.
-You can use People of Action templates or photos of your club banner, but when every Rotary club has the yellow wheel as their profile photo, those pages blend together.
+You can use People of Action templates or photos of your club banner.

 - When you mention other clubs or organizations, tag them in your Facebook posts.
 With any luck, they will see that tag and share the post if they’re involved (think joint projects, check presentations, service events, etc.), it will get more eyes on your content and help to spread the word about Rotary.